YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

 ## Recursive equation

-For final solution, we used generate and test.
+For the final solution, we use generate and test.
 From that point, we can not define recursive equation.

 <br />
-Unimplemantable equation:
+Unimplementable equation:

 ```
 F(tab, line, column, maxBeer) = max(